hubotio/evolution/_drafts/programatically-configured-bots.md

 # Programmatic configuration of bots

-A programmatically configured hubot would allow for developers to write a index.coffee (or Javascript-VM-language-of-choice file) to build their bot step-by-step, and have full control of the order of that scripts are loaded, in addition to allowing customizing things like the built-in [expressjs](https://expressjs.com/) router and the nodejs VM.
+A programmatically configured hubot would allow for developers to write a index.coffee (or Javascript-VM-language-of-choice file) to build their bot step-by-step.
+This would give fine-grained control of a Hubot instance, such as control of the script load order, customization of the built-in [Express](https://expressjs.com/) router, tuning and instrumentation of the Node.js VM.

 ## Motivation

-The only way you can have hubot run your code is by having it in the `scripts`, or specified in `external-scripts.json` (and the deprecated `hubot-scripts.json`).
+Hubot runs your code is by having it in a `scripts` directory, or specified in `external-scripts.json` (and the deprecated `hubot-scripts.json`).
 This means there is not an obvious place to inject framework-level customizations (like an install-specific `robot` helper function).

-The current workaround is to name script files in a way that they are more likely to be loaded first.
+Hubot loads scripts alphabetically in the script directory, so the current workaround is to make a script file named that Hubot will load first.
 Consider:

 ```coffeescript
 # scripts/0-myawesomehelper.coffee